shtse8/fluxus/docs/api/generated/src/functions/stateProvider.md

 ### initialValue

 The initial value for the state, or a function that computes the initial value using a [ScopeReader](../interfaces/ScopeReader.md).
   If a function is provided, it will be called once per scope when the provider is first initialized within that scope.

 `T` | (`reader`) => `T`

+### options?

+`ProviderOptions`

 ## Returns